 Home Garage Air Compressor Maintenance

-There are some basic housekeeping rules you should adopt when looking after your air compressor.
+There are some basic housekeeping rules you should adopt when maintaining your air compressor.
 Some tasks need to be done daily, weekly, monthly, and yearly.
 Here’s a handy chart.

 |Check pump oil level||✓|